-TODAY co-host Savannah Guthrie is a proud mom of two to kids Vale, 7, and Charles, 5, whom she shares with her husband, Michael Feldman.
+TODAY co-anchor Savannah Guthrie is a proud mom of two to kids, Vale and Charley, whom she shares with her husband, Michael Feldman.

 "I think what my kids have taught me the most is gratitude," she said while enjoying a drink with Hoda at Central Park's Boathouse.
 "I just felt lucky.
 And that's crazy because sometimes I'm just like, 'Calgon, take me away!'
 But I think that in general, I really, I love the crazy."

 Savannah opened up about welcoming kids later on in life.
 When she had Vale, she was in her early 40s, and she said that she wouldn't have wanted it any other way.